Today, we will deal with Kernel Panic upload mode error that arises when you reboot your Android phone or after performing a factory reset.

 - Once it’s completely turned off.
 Enter into recovery menu by Pressing Volume Up + Home + Power button simultaneously.
 Keep on holding the buttons until you see Android figure in the background.

-- Now in recovery menu.
+- Now in the recovery menu.
 Locate Wipe Cache Partition.
 Use volume buttons to navigate to it.

 - Now Press power button to select it.